 Before you can effectively reduce patient no-shows, you must understand the specific drivers behind them within your clinic.
 While forgetfulness is a common culprit, it is rarely the only reason.
 Patients cancel due to cost anxiety, transport issues, work commitments, or because they feel their condition has improved.
 Without data, you are merely guessing, which leads to ineffective solutions.

-The first step for any practice manager is to utilise the reporting tools available in their practice management software.
+The first step for any practice manager is to utilize the reporting tools available in their practice management software.
 You need to move beyond simple numbers and look at trends.
-Medesk assists in this process by providing clear visibility into patient behaviour.
+Medesk assists in this process by providing clear visibility into patient behavior.
 By using the patient record audit trails, managers can see exactly when and how often specific patients miss appointments.

 ![[en] sales per patient tag](/i/1gLO0nl2k6cIHe0gJBgtgL/b9784107946b71331f2c9cb454a68a89/sales_per_patient_tag__1_.png?w=700)